microsoft/playwright/docs/src/selectors.md

 arbitrary number of open shadow roots, including the implicit descendant combinator at the start of the selector.
 It does not search inside closed shadow roots or iframes.

-If you'd like to opt-out of this behavior, you can use `:light` CSS extension or `text:light` selector engine.
+If you'd like to opt out of this behavior, you can use `:light` CSS extension or `text:light` selector engine.
 They do not pierce shadow roots.

 ```js
 await page.locator(':light(.article > .header)').click();